About the Micro-Internship Programme

 Where

-Depending on the project, the internship host will decide if your placement is to take place fully in person, fully remote or a hybrid of both.
-The internship host will reimburse you for reasonable travel and lunch expenses (on submission of receipt) for any days you are required to be physically present as part of the placement.
+The internship host will decide if your placement is to take place fully in person, fully remote or a hybrid of both.
+The internship host will reimburse you for local travel (inclusive of bus travel between Oxford and London) and lunch expenses: on submission of receipts for any days you attend the placement in person.

 When

 The Micro-Internship Programme runs three times a year - taking place at the end of each term, before the next academic year starts.
-The Micro-Internship Programme 2022/23 placement dates are as follows:
+The 2023/24 placement dates are as follows:

 All matriculated students, both Undergraduate and Postgraduate (Taught and Research) can apply to all cycles of the Programme.